gyroflow/gyroflow-docs/docs/guide/installation.md

         - AMD: `mesa-vdpau-drivers mesa-va-drivers mesa-opencl-icd libegl-mesa0 mesa-vulkan-drivers`
 - Android 6+

-## Releases
+## Official Releases

 Prebuilt executables are available for Windows, Mac, and Linux.
-These can be found on the [releases page](https://github.com/gyroflow/gyroflow/releases)
+These can be found on the [GitHub Releases](https://github.com/gyroflow/gyroflow/releases)

+## Nightly builds

+In some cases you may need to [download the latest nightly build](https://gyroflow.xyz/devbuild/?autodownload):

+- For example, a known bug was fixed in the nightly build and you need to use it urgently.
+- Or, you want to see how the latest committed translation actually works in the app, Whether the translation needs to be fine-tuned to match the overall translation style.

+In general, however, we discourage casually trying nightly builds unless you know what you're doing!

 ## Build local version

 For development purposes, a local version can be built.
-For instructions, see the [README on GitHub](https://github.com/gyroflow/gyroflow#development):
+For the building instructions, see the [development section on GitHub](https://github.com/gyroflow/gyroflow#development):